 Well, I’ll show you.

-There are ton of examples in my book, Ex Boyfriend Recovery PRO.
+There are ton of examples in my program, Ex Boyfriend Recovery Program.